Track Metadata

 The locations of the cue points and loops stored in a track can be obtained with a request like this:

 As always, TxID should be incremented each time you send a query, and will be used to identify the response messages.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.
-The value after D, which identifies the location of the menu for which data is being loaded, is 8 which is what we expect for a graphical or data request. rekordbox is the datbase ID of the specific track whose cue points you are requesting, as found in a CDJ status packet or playlist response.
+The value after D, which identifies the location of the menu for which data is being loaded, is 8 which is what we expect for a graphical or data request. rekordbox is the database ID of the specific track whose cue points you are requesting, as found in a CDJ status packet or playlist response.

 The response will be a message with type 4702